QueenBeeSC/swarm.city-Terminal/README.md

 <br>

-> ## Create New User
+> ## Create New User / Restore backup file

-There are several ways to create a Swarm City wallet.
+There are several ways to create a new Swarm City wallet.
 When creating a new wallet it is stored locally on your device, no central database.
 The password you choose will be used to encrypt your wallet on your device.

+Restore a backup file can only be used to retrieve a previously deleted SWT wallet that was created, backed up with IPFS, and deleted from the this device through the Terminal.

 <br>